(C) 2013, G. Forrest Cook

 This interface should work with many other ham radio transceivers, it is advisable to work with a unit that has a stable VFO such as a PLL or DDS design.

 The transmit signal comes from the sound card output's left channel (tip to sleeve) and is fed to a 600:600 ohm isolation transformer.
-The level is reduced via a 2.7K resistor and the 1K tx level trimmer, then fed to the TS-430s microphone input via the Select switch.
+The level is reduced via a 2.7K resistor and the 1K tx level trimmer, then fed to the TS-430s microphone input via the PC/Mic Select switch.
 The TX signal monitor jack can be used for monitoring the sound card output, either with an oscilloscope or an audio amplifier and speaker.

-The PTT hang time switch is a SPDT center off switch, it adds either zero, 500nF or 1uF across the 10nF gate delay capacitor for three values of PTT hang-on delay.
+The PTT hang time control is a SPDT center off switch, it adds either zero, 500nF or 1uF across the 10nF gate delay capacitor for three values of PTT hang-on delay.
 The gate signal is limited to 12V by the 1N5242 diode and the 750K resistor drains the gate delay capacitor when the push-to-talk wave shuts off.
 The PTT signal is routed to the TS-430s via the Select switch.

 The receive signal comes from the high side of the TS-430s volume control, see the TS-430s modification below.
 The signal is amplified by the 2N3904 transistor, which is configured as a class A amplifier.
 This stage also acts as a buffer so that the TS-430s audio line is not loaded down by the interface.
 The 2K gain trimmer and associated parts on the emitter of the 2N3904 provides a gain adjustment control.
 The resistors on the rx gain control circuit were chosen so that the midpoint setting gives a useful level.